Run a large-scale workload with flex-start with queued provisioning

 job.batch/sample-job-v8xwm created

-To find out which node pool your Job uses, you need to find out what ResourceFlavor your Job uses.
+To identify which node pool your Job uses, you need to find out what ResourceFlavor your Job uses.

 Troubleshooting

-To learn more about Kueue's troubleshooting, see Troubleshooting Provisioning Request in Kueue
+For more information about Kueue's troubleshooting, see Troubleshooting Provisioning Request in Kueue.

 Define a ProvisioningRequest object